 Faster time to market (your first sale matters more than your platform choice)

-Better Indian payment and shipping ecosystem
+Better Indian payment and shipping stack

 No server management overhead — focus on selling, not debugging

-The app ecosystem solves most customization needs
+The app stack solves most customization needs

 For content-heavy businesses or brands with strong technical teams, WooCommerce gives you more control — but that control comes with responsibility.